Jonas-Verhellen/Argenomic/README.md

 * Jean-Baptiste Mouret and Jeff Clune for their breakthrough invention of illumination algorithms, providing a holistic view of high-performing solutions throughout a search space.

 * Pat Walters for his scripts indicating how to run structural alerts using the RDKit and ChEMBL, and for his many enlightening medicinal chemistry blog posts.

+## Copyright License

+This project is licensed under the GNU General Public License v3 (GPLv3).